DC METRO // UI-UX INNOVATION

 What I Did: Discussed commuting pains with DC residents.
 Explored trends in driving and mass transit use.
 Read psychology journals to understand the primary models for changing behavior.

-BACKGROUND: DESPITE BEING ECO-CONSCIOUS, DC RESIDENTS LOVE THEIR CARS.
+BACKGROUND: DC RESIDENTS WANT TO FIGHT CLIMATE CHANGE, BUT THEY LOVE THEIR CARS.

 Transportation accounts for 28% of the US's greenhouse gas emissions, more than half of that coming from light-duty vehicles, like private cars.
 Washington, DC, is a national leader in environmental initiatives, but a majority of residents (62%) depend on private vehicles for their daily commutes.